FxxkTheLife/aacell/README.md

-# aacell
+# :battery:  aacell
-The project records for AA Cell.
+:star:The project records for AA Cell.

+:tiger: :dog:

-## Frist edition 1.0.0
+## First edition 1.0.0

 - New functions
   - Create a room.
-  - Transfer files in a specific room with everybody everywhere, only if you hava the web Browser.
+  - Transfer files in a specific room with everybody everywhere, only if you have the web Browser.
   - Send messages in the room.

 ## Second edition 1.1.0